EaswaranG/devops-101/terraform/TerraformNotes.md

 - `terraform state`: Advance state management using their subcommands.
 - `terraform state list`: List resources in the state.
 - `terraform state show <resource_name>`: This command shows the current state of that particular resource.
 The resource name is an argument to be passed, this is used along with the list command.
 We can also use grep along with this command to narrow down the list and show `terraform state list | grep github_repository`.
+- `terraform state rm`: This is used to manually remove from the terraform state file.
+This is an advanced state management and not advised to manually. `terraform state rm -dry-run 'github_repository.repo[0]'` this would remove github_repository.repo[0].
+Use terraform plan -refresh-only to refresh the state file with the actual state of the resources.

 ## Hashicorp/Random Provider
 Hashicorp has a provider to generate random bytes, id, int, password, pet name, shuffle, string and UUID.
 This provider acts as a random id generator library which your terraform resources can use.
 Use byte_length field to declare your length of random id to be generated.